Few-Shot Segmentation with Global and Local Contrastive Learning: Related Work

-Two-branch network architecture has been widely used in few-shot segmentation tasks.
-Previous works \cite{zhang2019canet,ppnet,pfenet,crnet,Dong2018FewShotSS,fss1000,rakelly2018conditional,siam2019adaptive,zhang2018sg,amp,mdl,ppnet,pmm,hu2019attention} encode the labeled support images into category features to guide the query mask prediction.
-However, these works only employ support images' information as guidance for query images but do not discover clues of query images themselves.
-To improve the efficiency of using the query image information, CRNet~\cite{crnet} proposes a cross-reference mechanism to enable the query and support image interaction for better model training.
-PANet~\cite{wang2019panet} also proposed a prototype alignment network to guide both query and support image segmentation.
-However, even those methods align both support and query clues and guide each other; the query mask prediction is still limited to the labeled support images since their information extraction of query images still depends on support.
-In this work, we argue that using unlabeled query images to train an image prior extractor could benefit the query segmentation mask prediction.
+The two-branch network architecture is a common approach in few-shot segmentation tasks.
+Various prior studies \cite{ppnet,pfenet,crnet,liu2022crcnet,liu2022few,liu2024harmonizing,fss1000,rakelly2018conditional,siam2019adaptive,zhang2018sg,amp,mdl,pmm} have employed methods to encode category features from labeled support images for guiding query mask prediction.
+However, these methods primarily rely on support images for guidance and do not fully exploit information from query images.
+In pursuit of better leveraging query image information, CRNet~\cite{crnet} introduces a cross-reference mechanism to facilitate interaction between query and support images, enhancing model training.
+PANet~\cite{wang2019panet} incorporates a prototype alignment network to guide segmentation for both query and support images.
+SSNet~\cite{bmvc_few_shot} introduces a self-supervised approach, enhancing performance by introducing random pseudo-classes in the background of query images through superpixel segmentation.
+PFENet~\cite{pfenet} employs a prior-guided feature enhancement network for comparing query and support features through pyramid feature comparison.
+Building upon these advancements, methods like ASGNet~\cite{asgnet}, RePRI~\cite{repri}, CWT~\cite{cwt}, and ABPNet~\cite{dong2021abpnet} have aimed to mitigate model bias and adapt more effectively to novel classes.
+ASGNet dynamically determines the number of prototypes and their spatial dimensions.
+RePRI fine-tunes models on support images to enhance adaptation to novel classes.
+In contrast, CWT adjusts classifier weights using episodic training within a self-attention block, and ABPNet employs an attention mechanism with a meta-training strategy to predict task-specific backgrounds.
+Additionally, SCL~\cite{scl} introduces self-guided learning to recover lost critical information during the encoding process.
+This method employs masked Global Average Pooling (GAP) to encode both covered and uncovered foreground regions, leading to improved segmentation performance on query images.
+Nevertheless, despite these methods aligning both support and query clues and guiding each other, the query mask prediction is still limited to the labeled support images as their information extraction of query images still depends on support.
+In this work, we contend that training an image prior extractor using unlabeled query images could enhance the query segmentation mask prediction.